Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Fans, symplectic geometry, and winding numbers

 That is, any two toric polygons may be deformed onto each other continuously via a path of toric polygons.
-One shows this by first knowing how to generate all toric polygons as in Theorem \ref{thm_fultonpolygon}.
-Then one shows, using elementary analysis, that the three minimal models can be continuously transformed into one another (including the Hirzebruch trapezoid with any possible parameter) and that the corner chop operation is continuous.
-Again, let us emphasize that Theorem~\ref{thm_fultonpolygon} is not new, but in this paper we will prove it from a new viewpoint which we believe to be more natural and which generalizes to the case of semitoric fans.
+One shows this by f\/irst knowing how to generate all toric polygons as in Theorem~\ref{thm_fultonpolygon}.
+Then one shows, using elementary analysis, that the three minimal models can be continuously transformed into one another and that the corner chop operation is continuous.
+Again, let us emphasize that Theorem~\ref{thm_fultonpolygon} is not new, but in this paper we will prove it from a~new viewpoint which we believe to be more natural and which generalizes to the case of semitoric fans.